abhinavs/abhinavs.github.io/_posts/2015-05-05-the-country-of-the-blind.md

 This story is brilliant.
 When I first read it, it took me some time to accept the fact that people with no concept of sight and vision, will find person with ability to see as abnormal.
 It opened my mind to the thought that, at times, an idea or perspective, however counter-intuitive it may seem to you and to your whole little society, can be actually right and valid for other societies.
 Similarly, many old traditions may seem irrelevant now, but probably in the past, they all made sense.
 <br/>
 <br/>
 I believe we all need to be a bit more considerate about others' ideas and traditions.
 We need to try not to look at the world as black and white, but with some shades of grey.
 Does God exist or is there any answer for which religion is the best?
 Or is capitalism better than socialism?
 Or is it morally obligatory to be a vegetarian?
 Is my country better than yours?
-Or is static typing better than dynamic typing or is vi better than emacs?
-Though one certainly has the rights to have one's own opinions, but does fighting over them make sense?
+Or is static typing better than dynamic typing or vi better than emacs?
+Though one certainly has the right to have one's own opinions, but does fighting over them make sense?
 Fundamentalism of any kind is bad.

 >It's not only moving that creates new starting points.
 Sometimes all it takes is a subtle shift in perspective, an opening of the mind, an intentional pause and reset, or a new route to start to see new options and new possibilities.
 <br />